History of television: Footnote

 The advancement of all-electronic television (including image dissectors and other camera tubes and cathode ray tubes for the reproducer) marked the beginning of the end for mechanical systems as the dominant form of television.
-Mechanical TV usually only produced small images.
+Mechanical TV usually only produced small images with poor resolution.
 It was the main type of TV until the 1930s.
 The last mechanical television broadcasts ended in 1939 at stations run by a handful of public universities in the United States.

 Electronic television

-In 1897 J. J. Thomson, an English physicist, in his three famous experiments was able to deflect cathode rays, a fundamental function of the modern cathode-ray tube (CRT).
+In 1897, J. J. Thomson, an English physicist, in his three famous experiments was able to deflect cathode rays, a fundamental function of the modern cathode-ray tube (CRT).
 The earliest version of the CRT was invented by the German physicist Karl Ferdinand Braun in 1897 and is also known as the Braun tube.
 Braun was the first to conceive the use of a CRT as a display device.
 It was a cold-cathode diode, a modification of the Crookes tube with a phosphor-coated screen.
 The Braun tube became the foundation of 20th century television.
 A cathode ray tube was successfully demonstrated as a displaying device by the German Professor Max Dieckmann in 1906, his experimental results were published by the journal Scientific American in 1909.
 In 1908 Alan Archibald Campbell-Swinton, fellow of the UK Royal Society, published a letter in the scientific journal Nature in which he described how "distant electric vision" could be achieved by using a cathode ray tube (or "Braun" tube) as both a transmitting and receiving device.
 He expanded on his vision in a speech given in London in 1911 and reported in The Times and the Journal of the Röntgen Society.
 In a letter to Nature published in October 1926, Campbell-Swinton also announced the results of some "not very successful experiments" he had conducted with G. M. Minchin and J. C. M. Stanton.
 They had attempted to generate an electrical signal by projecting an image onto a selenium-coated metal plate that was simultaneously scanned by a cathode ray beam.
 These experiments were conducted before March 1914, when Minchin died.
 They were later repeated in 1937 by two different teams, H. Miller and J. W. Strange from EMI, and H. Iams and A. Rose from RCA.
 Both teams succeeded in transmitting "very faint" images with the original Campbell-Swinton's selenium-coated plate.
 Although others had experimented with using a cathode ray tube as a receiver, the concept of using one as a transmitter was novel.
 The first cathode ray tube to use a hot cathode was developed by John B. Johnson (who gave his name to the term Johnson noise) and Harry Weiner Weinhart of Western Electric, and became a commercial product in 1922.